shyheim9294/ShyHeim-Gray-Portfolio/index.md

 <img src="images/seoul-bikes.jpeg?raw=true"/>

-<b>Skills Used</b>: Python, Numpy, Pandas, Matplotlib, Seaborn, Sklearn, Logistic Regression
+<b>Skills Used</b>: Python, Numpy, Pandas, Matplotlib, Seaborn, Sklearn, Linear Regression

 <b>Project Objective</b>: Used Linear regression to predict the number of bikes rented in the city of Seoul